abigailbishop/AST443-F18-BBY/Lab0/README.txt

 pos10dark_adjusted.fits
-  The Adjusted (master dark minus the master bias) master dark file when the CCD's temperature was +10 degrees C. Section 4.2
+  The Adjusted (master dark minus the master bias) master dark file when the CCD's temperature was +10 degrees C. Section 4.2 bad_pixel_map.fits
+  The bad pixel map created from the bias and dark frames.
+Section 4.4

 Important Terminal Outputs
   A file of information I was asked to calculate that I keep mostly as my